-- (1) The Governor may make regulations for the purposes of this Act. - Without limiting the generality of subsection (1), the Governor may make regulations as to - - (a) fees to be paid to the Board in respect of any matters arising under this Act; and - (ab) the waiving, and refunding, of any such fee or part of any such fee; and - (b) prescribing information to be supplied in support of an application under this Act. - (3) The regulations may - s.
-90A Part 10 - Miscellaneous and Supplemental (a) provide that a contravention of any of the regulations is an offence; and (b) in respect of any such offence, provide for the imposition of a fine not exceeding 10 penalty units and, in the case of a continuing offence, a further fine not exceeding 2 penalty units for each day during which the offence continues.
+- (1) The Governor may make regulations for the purposes of this Act. - (2) Without limiting the generality of subsection (1), the Governor may make regulations as to - (a) fees to be paid to the Tribunal in respect of any matters arising under this Act; and - (ab) the waiving, and refunding, of any such fee or part of any such fee; and - (b) prescribing information to be supplied in support of an application under this Act. - (3) The regulations may - (a) provide that a contravention of any of the regulations is an offence; and - (b) in respect of any such offence, provide for the imposition of a fine not exceeding 10 penalty units and, in the case of a continuing offence, a further fine not exceeding 2 penalty units for each day during which the offence continues.

 (4) Regulations may be made so as to apply differently according to matters, limitations or restrictions, whether as to time, circumstance or otherwise, specified in the regulations.

 90A.
-Savi ngs and transitional provisions The savings and transitional provisions specified in Schedule 4 have effect.
-90B. nsitional provisions consequent on Guardianship Administration Amendment Act 2013 (1) Section 32C applies to, and in relation to, an enduring guardianship created before that section commences, but only to, or in relation to, the taking of an action, or an action taken, after that section commences.
+Savings and transitional provisions

+The savings and transitional provisions specified in Schedule 4 have effect.

+90B.
+Transitional provisions consequent on Guardianship and Administration Amendment Act 2013